ceterion/PackagingFramework/readme.md

 ## License

-This Project is licensed with the Microsoft Public License (MS-PL) For additional details, see [MS-PL License](/LICENSE.txt)
+This Project is licensed with the GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007 For additional details, see /LICENSE.txt